 Siobhan noticed that one of the "fish" in the tank closest to Clane had become very agitated, as if it could understand what her father was saying.
 It paddled back and forth whipping its tentacles around.
 Then it placed its snout against the glass wall of its tank directly next to where Clane was standing and braced itself against the far side with its rear tentacles.
 It trembled as it stiffened and pushed.
 There was a snapping sound as the glass cracked.
 Clane's back was less than a foot away from the aquarium.
 "Dad, watch out!" yelled Siobhan.

 Everything happened very quickly.
 The glass wall of the tank shattered spilling its contents onto Clane's back.
-When the rush of water had dissipated, the fish-like fiend was clinging to Clane's back; it tentacles grasped his oxygen tank and was reaching for the seal of his faceplate.
+When the rush of water had dissipated, the fish-like fiend was clinging to Clane's back; it tentacles grasped his oxygen tank and it was reaching for the seal of his faceplate.
 It was obviously very strong, having just broken out of its own aquarium, and it had taken a mouthful of suit material at Clane's nape and was biting hard.
 He screamed in terror, whiting out Siobhan's earpieces.
 The others stood completely still, mesmerized with horror.
 Even the soldiers didn't move; their rifles slung across their chests as if on parade.
 Siobhan darted forward before she knew what she was doing and reached into the equipment pouch for her revolver.
-She flicked off the safety catch with her thumb and raised it towards the dripping pink anomaly that was tightening its grip on her father's shoulders.
+She flicked off the safety catch with her thumb and raised it towards the dripping pink obscenity that was tightening its grip on her father's shoulders.
 She paused for a second as Clane wheeled around in panic, continuing to scream.
 "HELP ME!"

-"Keep still, Dad!" she yelled.
+"Keep still, dad!" she yelled.
 She eventually managed to jam the muzzle right against the squishy skin of the beast and train it so that she hoped she would not also shoot her father.
 The gunshot was just a flash of light and an infrasonic thump from inside her suit.
 A fountain of dark blood spurted from the creature and mixed with the spilled water on the floor to make a huge pink puddle.
 The pseudo-fish immediately released its grip and fell to the floor where it thrashed around like a landed squid.
 Then the spell broke at the same time for the whole group.
 Everybody rushed forward to help Clane.
 He was on his knees panting and groaning.

 "Look!" shouted Cronkite.
 The fish in the other tanks were doing the same as their fellow, pushing themselves against their glass prisons to break out; as if they were all following its example together.